 - 11 RLSA (Remarketing Lists for Search Ads) Strategies to Drive Conversions [Expert Level]

-- Guide to Google Ads Remarketing [Beginner Level]
+- Guide to Creating Your Fist Remarketing List and Campaigns [Beginner Level]

-Bonus Content: 7 Important Google & Facebook PPC Updates for eCommerce
+Bonus Content: Are you up to date with the recent Facebook and Google changes?
+Visit this guide: 7 Important Google & Facebook PPC Updates for eCommerce

 3 Expert Google Optimization Tips

-Lastly, we would like to give you our top 3 expert Google optimization tips to help take you from novice to superstar.
+Lastly, we would like to give you our top three expert Google optimization tips to help take you from novice to superstar.
+Before implementing them, you need to ensure you have set yourself up with proper eCommerce tracking – which means mastering Google Analytics Intelligence and Google Analytics for eCommerce.

 1. Use Split Testing before You A/B Test